cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

 - We must be able to run software from class GitHub repository.
 To do so you must include an appendix to your project report describing how to run your project.

-  * If you use containers you must decsribe how to create them from DOcker files.
+  * If you use containers you must decsribe how to create them from Docker files.
   * If you usue ipy nptebooks you must include a button or links so it can be run in collab